sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 **1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options around what can be conifgured.

-Add into your overide file the below values to configure both your ingress hostname and your storage class.
+Add into your override file the below values to configure both your ingress hostname and your storage class.
 We recommend configuring Ingress to use [Application Gateway](https://azure.microsoft.com/en-us/services/application-gateway) to expose Sourcegraph publicly on a domain of your choosing and Storage Class to use [Azure Disk CSI driver](https://docs.microsoft.com/en-us/azure/aks/azure-disk-csi).

 [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/azure/override.yaml)
 ```yaml